zetahawke/nat_dynamics/README.md

 ## Description

-Nat's Dynamics are here with her own project made with RoR latest version's framework to give her clients the best way to explore her merchancy.
+Nat's Dynamics are here with her own project made with RoR latest version's framework to give her clients the best way to explore her idea.

 ## Installation